chuckstack/introduction/readme.md

 - Supports multiple locations
 - Has at least one person in IT
 - Does not want to be locked into any one software (Microsoft) or platform (aws, gcp, azure) provider
-- Needs a platform that leverages the least number of tools possible to promote in-depth knowlege and productivity with the tools that are used
+- Needs a platform that leverages the least number of tools possible to promote in-depth knowledge and productivity with the tools that are used
 - Wants to deliver organization-wide self-service abilities where possible so that IT can focus on platform improvements and education (and not simply executing a backlog of support tickets)

 ## Our Goals for your Organization